qlik-oss/core-website/docs/eula.md

 4. Termination

-    1. This Agreement shall automatically expire, without any written notice on (i) the first day Qlik releases a generally available or commercial version of the Software, ii) upon Qlik’s notification to Licensee to uninstall the Software, (iii) if Licensee breaches any of the terms of this Agreement, or (iv) upon the expiration of any terms of use associated with the Software grant.
+    1. This Agreement shall automatically expire, without any written notice (i) upon Qlik’s notification to Licensee to uninstall the Software, (ii) if Licensee breaches any of the terms of this Agreement, (iii) on expiration of the Software in accordance with the Documentation or (iv) upon the expiration of any terms of use associated with the Software grant.

     2. This Agreement is effective until expiration or termination.
         Qlik or Licensee may terminate this Agreement at any time for their convenience upon written notice to the other.
-For clarity, this Agreement will immediately terminate at the end of the Qlik Core Beta Program.

     3. Upon expiration or termination, the Licensee agrees to promptly uninstall, destroy or return to Qlik all copies of the Software